 By Mark Nobes and Hannah Johnson

 The band wearing pirate clothing on thePrince Charming LP rear sleeve

 The original vinyl sleeve fro "Young Parisians" (1978) released by Decca

-In the autumn of 1979, the original line-up released their first album Dirk Wears White Sox, which was a commercial success, reaching No.16 in the UK album charts and achieving Gold sales.
+In the late autumn of 1979, the original line-up released their first album, Dirk Wears White Sox, which was a commercial success, reaching No.16 in the UK album charts and achieving Gold sales.
 Sadly, this line-up disbanded shortly after the album's release.

-Just one single was released from the album entitle "Cartrouble" which failed to chart.
-A re-release in 1981 reached No.3 in the UK.
+Just one single was released from the album entitles "Cartrouble" which failed to chart.
+A re-release in 1981 reached No.33 in the UK.

-Drummer Dave Barbarossa, bassist Leigh Gorman and guitarist Matthew Ashman were persuaded to leave the band by Malcolm McLaren to form Bow Wow Wow in January 1980, which featured a similar trbal drum sound
+Drummer Dave Barbarossa, bassist Leigh Gorman and guitarist Matthew Ashman were persuaded to leave the band by Malcolm McLaren to form Bow Wow Wow in January 1980, which featured a similar sound, but their success was short-lived.

 Have you seen our Adam Ant T-shirts page yet?

 Here is Adam being interviewed by Sally James on the Saturday morning Kid's UK TV Show Tiswas in 1981.

 Adam Ant at The Masonic in 2017